Bhatte/Quality-QR-Portal/DEPLOY.md

 ### 5.3 Test Admin Authentication
 1. Go to `https://your-app-name.azurewebsites.net/admin`
-2. You should be redirected to Microsoft login
+2. You should be redirected to Azure AD login page
 3. Sign in with the email you specified in `ADMIN_EMAILS`
-4. You should see the admin interface after successful login
+4. After successful login, you should be redirected back to the admin interface
+5. You should see your email and a "Logout" button in the top-right corner
-5. Try uploading a test PDF file
+6. Try creating a folder and uploading a test PDF file
-6. Verify you get a success message and a portal URL
+7. Verify you get a success message and a portal URL

 ### 5.4 Test Document Access
 1. After uploading a document, copy the generated portal URL